Wednesday, March 18, 2026

 Some people wonder why I don't post more often on this blog.

 The reason is simple: Mormon Stories says the same thing over and over.
-Episodes typically focus on anger and grievances in various forms.
-Ultimately, the content is monotonous, boring and irrelevant.
+Episodes typically focus on anger, disappointment and grievances in various forms.
+Ultimately, the content is monotonous, boring and irrelevant, although each story is important to the individuals involved.

-I'm more interested in solutions, progress, improvement, enthusiasm, and the joyful essence of existence and prosperity.
+I like solving problems.
+I'm more interested in solutions than complaints.
+I like to focus on progress, improvement, enthusiasm, and the joyful essence of existence and prosperity.

 Like much of the Internet, Mormon Stories and other "grievance grifter" podcasts profit by confirming the biases of their viewers, who are eager to find others who share their grievances.
 It's a great business model because there are people with grievances in every organization (work, religion, politics, science, NGOs, etc.), so there is no end of content and audiences to consume it.